DataDog/hiring-engineers/answers.md

 ![009](https://user-images.githubusercontent.com/33669341/53704498-5efb1e00-3e1d-11e9-878c-937641649208.PNG)

-Timeboard has been created by using datadog API.
-It helps to monitor data flow in live or past manually by giving query.
+Timeboard helps to monitor data flow in live or past.
+The datadog API has been used in the following python code to create a timeboard.

                 import requests, json, os, datetime, time
                 from datadog import initialize